 1-2 Introduction to plant biology.
 The typical plant cell.
 P.Malea 3-4 Characteristics of the plant cell with empasis on vacuoles, cell walls and plastids.
 P.Malea 5-6 Meristems and tissues.
 Dermal and Ground tissues.
 P. Malea 7-8 Supporting and vascular tissues.
 P. Malea 9-10 The plant organs.
 The stem: morphology, primary and secondary structure, modifications.
-P. Malea 11-12 The leaf: morphology, structure, growth and modifications.
+P. Malea

+The leaf: morphology, structure, growth and modifications.
+P.Malea The root: morphology, primary and secondary structure, modifications.
+The flower: morphology, development, structure, pollination and fertilization.
+The fruit: types, development, structure.
+The seed: morphology, structure, formation of the embryo and endosperm, seed dispersal and germination.
+P. Malea The medicinal plants (herbal medicines) and their therapeutic properties: From the tradition to the science S. Kokkini The scientific basis of Systematic Botany - Taxonomic hierarchy - Taxonomic nomenclature S. Kokkini Division Spermatophyta-Families of the Subdivision Coniferophytina and Magnoliophytina.
+I. Class Magnoliatae, subclasses Magnoliidae-Hamamelididae E. Hanlidou Class Magnoliatae - Families of the Subclass Rosidae R. Karousou Class Magnoliatae - Families of the Subclass Dilleniidae and Caryophyllidae E. Hanlidou Class Magnoliatae - Families of the Subclass Asteridae R. Karousou II.
+Class Liliatae - Families of the Subclass Liliidae E. Hanlidou modifications.
 The root: morphology, primary and secondary structure, modifications.
-P.Malea 13 The flower: morphology, development, structure, pollination and fertilization.
+The flower: morphology, development, structure, pollination and fertilization.
 The fruit: types, development, structure.
 The seed: morphology, structure, formation of the embryo and endosperm, seed dispersal and germination.
-P. Malea 14 The medicinal plants (herbal medicines) and their therapeutic properties: From the tradition to the science S. Kokkini 15-16 The scientific basis of Systematic Botany - Taxonomic hierarchy - Taxonomic nomenclature S. Kokkini

-17-18 Division Spermatophyta-Families of the Subdivision Coniferophytina and Magnoliophytina.
-I. Class Magnoliatae, subclasses Magnoliidae-Hamamelididae E. Hanlidou 19-20 Class Magnoliatae - Families of the Subclass Rosidae R. Karousou 21 Class Magnoliatae - Families of the Subclass Dilleniidae and Caryophyllidae E. Hanlidou 22 Class Magnoliatae - Families of the Subclass Asteridae R. Karousou 23-24 II.
-Class Liliatae - Families of the Subclass Liliidae E. Hanlidou 25-26 An overall view of the main families of medicinal plants of the Greek flora.
-Questions for the written exams of the course.
-S. Kokkini b) Laboratory exercises: Laboratory exercises in small groups, once a week for each group, in rooms M3 and M4 on the 5th floor Building of Biology/Pharmacy School.
+The medicinal plants (herbal medicines) and their therapeutic properties: From the tradition to the science The scientific basis of Systematic Botany - Taxonomic hierarchy - Taxonomic nomenclature Division Spermatophyta-Families of the Subdivision Coniferophytina and Magnoliophytina.
+I. Class Magnoliatae, subclasses Magnoliatae - Families of the Subclass Rosidae Class Magnoliatae - Families of the Subclass Dilleniidae and Caryophyllidae II.
+Class Liliatae - Families of the Subclass b) Laboratory exercises: Laboratory exercises in small groups, once a week for each group, in rooms M3 and M4 on the 5th floor Building of Biology/Pharmacy School.
 Use of light microscopes and stereoscopes.
 Students are required to attend all laboratory exercises (two hours/week).